hyprwm/hyprland-wiki/pages/Getting Started/Master-Tutorial.md

-See the [Useful Utilities page](../../Useful-Utilities) and the [Sway wiki page](https://github.com/swaywm/sway/wiki/Useful-add-ons-for-sway) just about that.
+See the [Useful Utilities page](../../Useful-Utilities) and the [Sway wiki page](https://github.com/swaywm/sway/wiki/Useful-add-ons-for-sway) about that.
 You can also visit the [Awesome-Hyprland](https://github.com/hyprland-community/awesome-hyprland) repository for a more comprehensive list.

-## Fully configure
+## Fully configure Hyprland

 Head onto the
-[Configuring Hyprland page](../../Configuring/Configuring-Hyprland) to learn all about configuring Hyprland to your likings.
+[Configuring Hyprland page](../../Configuring/Configuring-Hyprland) to learn all about configuring Hyprland to your liking.

 ## Cursors

 Cursors are a notorious pain to set up when you don't know how.
 See [this FAQ entry](../../FAQ#how-do-i-change-me-mouse-cursor)

-If your cursor does not appear, then see
+If your cursor does not appear, see
 [this FAQ entry](../../FAQ#me-cursor-no-render)

 ## Themes

-Since this is not a fully-fledged Desktop Environment, you will need to use tools such as `lxappearance` and `nwg-look` (recommended) for GTK, and `qt5ct` / `qt6ct` for their respective Qt versions.
+Since Hyprland is not a fully-fledged Desktop Environment, you will need to use tools such as `lxappearance` or `nwg-look` (recommended) for GTK, and `qt5ct` / `qt6ct` for their respective Qt versions.
 Some older applications may also require `qt4ct`.

 ## Force apps to use Wayland

 A lot of apps will use Wayland by default.
-Chromium (and other browsers based on it or electron) don't.
+Chromium (and other browsers based on it, or Electron) don't.
 You need to pass `--enable-features=UseOzonePlatform --ozone-platform=wayland` to them or use `.conf` files where possible.
 Chromium-based browsers also should have a toggle in `chrome://flags`.
 Search for _"ozone"_ and select Wayland.
 If you are on NixOS you can also set the environment variable `NIXOS_OZONE_WL=1` in your configuration.

 For most electron apps, you should put the above in `~/.config/electron-flags.conf`.
-VSCode is known to not work with that though.
+Note that VSCode is known **not** to work with it.

 A few more environment variables for forcing Wayland mode are documented [here](../../Configuring/Environment-variables).